onja-org/malagasy-rn-Mercury/README.md

 # Learn-gasy - mobile application that helps to learn Malagasy or English

 ## Features:
-   - around 1000 phrases divided into 42 categories
+   - Around 1000 phrases divided into 42 categories.
-   - two operating modes where you can set Malagasy or English as primary language
+   - Two operating modes where you can set Malagasy or English as primary language.
-   - randomly generated answers to choose from - keeps challenges always exciting
+   - Randomly generated answers to choose from - keeps challenges always exciting.
-   - “Seen” and “Learnt” phrases are easily accessible to track learning progress
+   - “Seen” and “Learnt” phrases are easily accessible to track learning progress.
-   - possibility to add new custom phrases and assigning them to existing categories
+   - Possibility to add new custom phrases and assigning them to existing categories.
-   - dark/light mode
+   - Dark/light mode.
-   - easy navigation
+   - Easy navigation.
-   - persistent storage to track your progress between sessions
+   - Persistent storage to track your progress between sessions.
-   - application once installed does not require internet connection
+   - Once installed, application does not require internet connection.

 ## Technology/libraries used:
    - React Native